 - If you’re someone who regularly makes purchases using a credit card and struggles to pay it off, consider using a debit card instead.
 Seeing your checking account balance diminish may be more alarming than seeing your credit card balance on the rise.

-- Set a realistic savings goal you would like to meet in a set amount of time and make your contribution automatic.
+- Set a realistic savings goal you would like to meet, the time frame, and then make your contribution automatic.

 - In online banking, register to receive a text or email when your balance is low or a large transaction is made.

 - Automate your bills and payments so you don’t have to worry about when they’re due.
 Use Bill Pay or set up auto drafts through each company’s website.